top of page

 Season: 1 \ Episodes: 2-3

-In this episode, host Jody Slaughter delves into the life of Pinkie Roden, who built a West Texas bootlegging empire in Prohibition that lasted all the way into modern times.
+In these episodes, host Jody Slaughter investigates the life of Pinkie Roden, who built a West Texas bootlegging empire in Prohibition that lasted all the way into modern times.
 From moonshiner to political influencer, Pinkie's story is a blend of daring escapades, high-stakes chases, and a relentless pursuit of fortune.
 Seldom talked about today, Pinkie's mark is all over West Texas, if you know where to look.

 Pinkie's Liquor Store.
 Brady, Texas.